tengku-hanis/jomresearchwebsite/content/webinar_detail/2023-11-09-how-to-do-a-meta-analysis/index.en.md

 tags: []
 ---

-**This webinar is open for registration**
+The material for this webinar is available for purchase:

-Please find the details of the webinar below:

 - Title: How to do a meta-analysis
-- Date: Nov 23, 2023 (Thursday)
-- Time: 09.30 am-05.00 pm (MYT)
 - Language: English
-- Fee: RM80 (recording, slides, and e-certificates will be provided)
+- Price: RM80 (6-hour recording, slides, dummy data, and R codes/scripts)
-- Location: Online (Google Meet)
 - Prerequisite: Basic knowledge of R and jamovi, you can either:
     - Buy our webinars' recording:
         1. Intro to R (for non-coders): [RM50] https://tinyurl.com/recordingintrotor